atteneder/glTFast/README.md

 It uses [Unity's JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html) for parsing, which has little overhead, is fast and memory-efficient (See <https://docs.unity3d.com/Manual/JSONSerialization.html>).

-It also uses fast low-level memory copy methods and [Unity's Job system](https://docs.unity3d.com/Manual/JobSystem.html).
+It also uses fast low-level memory copy methods, [Unity's Job system](https://docs.unity3d.com/Manual/JobSystem.html) and the [Advanced Mesh API](https://docs.unity3d.com/ScriptReference/Mesh.html).

 ## What it is NOT